2001 – Ocean Forest GC

 Nicholas Cassini / Lucas Glover lost to Graeme McDowell / Michael Hoey 2&1

-David Eger / Bryce Molder beat Stephen O’Hara / Mark Warren 7&6
+David Eger / Bryce Molder beat Steven O’Hara / Mark Warren 7&6

 Danny Green / D.J.
 Trahan lost to Jamie Elson / Richard McEvoy 1 hole